PennCIS233/Practical-HW2/README.md

 In Practical Homework 1 you created two Algorand accounts.
 Account A and Account B. Once you have Algorand installed on Chrome do the following.

 - Import Account A and Account B into AlgoSigner **on the TestNet**
-  - Save the addresses in form.md
 - Create 2 new accounts Account C and Account D using AlgoSigner **on the TestNet**
-  - Save the addresses in form.md

 A walkthrough on how to do both of these can be seen here:
 [https://www.youtube.com/watch?v=tG-xzG8r770](https://www.youtube.com/watch?v=tG-xzG8r770)